Business Resolutions for 2023: Start Getting What You Want

 Objectives are what you want to achieve.
 They answer the question “What would we like to accomplish?”

-Good objectives are clear, succinct, and aligned with your business plan.
+Good objectives are clear, concise, and aligned with your business plan.
 They do not include numbers, and ideally, are no more than 1 sentence.
 An example of an objective: We will expand our business

 Once your objective is set, it’s time to establish your Key Results.